How do I set up Exchange Online (Microsoft 365) to send messages via the outgoing filter?

 5

-Then click "+ Add a connector" and set the following setting:
+Then click + Add a connector and set the following settings:

 6